frankrobnik/frankrobnik/README.md

 ## Goals and interests

-- [x] 🍕 eating pizza, pancakes and a healthy lifestyle in general
+- 🍕 eating pizza, pancakes and a healthy lifestyle in general
-- [ ] 🌱 currently learning next.js
+- 🌱 currently learning next.js
+- ✨ currious about lottie and improving UX with micro animations
-- [ ] 🏃‍♂️ running the berlin marathon
+- 🏃‍♂️ running the berlin marathon
-- [ ] 🗻 climbing the kilimanjaro
+- 🗻 climbing the kilimanjaro

 ## Say hello